GioBonvi/GoogleContactsEventsNotifier/README.md

 Once you have done this click on the link which says "Google API Console": you will be taken to another page.
 In this page search for "Google Calendar API" and open it.
 Now click "Enable" at the top of the window and close this page.
-Unless you have set the `accessGooglePlus` setting to `false`, then also set "Google+ API" to "enabled" just like you did for "Google Calendar API".
+Unless you have set the `accessGooglePlus` setting to `false`, then repeat these steps for "Google+ API".
+Set it to "enabled" in the list, click on the "Google API Console" link, search for "Google+ API" and activate it.
 That's it for this step.

-**Important note**: please double check that you have performed **all** steps correctly as this step seems to be the cause of many reported errors.
+**Important note**: please double check that you have performed **all** steps correctly as this seems to be the cause of many reported errors.

 ### Grant rights to the script

 We have given the script access to the resource it needs to work: now the last step is granting it the rights to access those resources.
-To do so click on the menu "Run" -> "start".
-You will be prompted to "Review authorizations": do it and click "Allow".
+To do so click on the menu "Run" -> "notifStart".
+You will be prompted to "Review authorizations": do it and click "Allow" (You can read the full list of the permissions and why they are required [here][Permissions list]).
-You might receive a first email immediately: the following ones will be sent at the hour you specified.
 From this moment on you will always receive an email before any of your contacts' birthday (You should have set how many days before at the beginning).

+## Additional information

-### Bonus (Translation)
+### Translation

 If you want to add a new translation of the notifications, open your script, find the line `var i18n` and have a look at the structure of the translation